 - Anti-Virus Programs (protect your machine) – computers connected to the internet could experience virus infections within minutes.
-This is why even before handing it to an employee to use it – you should install an antivirus software to protect important information from leaking.
-Antivirus tools help with detecting, blocking and removing viruses; it warns the user for dangerous websites and even links.
+This is why even before handing it to an employee to use – you should install antivirus software to protect important information from leaking.
+Antivirus tools help with detecting, blocking, and removing viruses; it warns the user of dangerous websites and even links.
 Properly installed antivirus programs run in the background when the machine is being started.

 - VPN (Encrypt your connection) – stands for Virtual Private Network.
 Thanks to it your connection to the internet is being encrypted and respectively secured from cyber-attacks.
 VPN enables its users to browse safely on the internet and to send & receive data across different networks.

-- Password Manager (find a safe place for your passwords) – mostly online based computer program that helps with generating, storing and managing your passwords across different platforms.
+- Password Manager (find a safe place for your passwords) – a mostly online-based computer program that helps with generating, storing, and managing your passwords across different platforms.
 It suggests strong unbreakable passwords that will keep your accounts secure.

 3. Honey Yellow:

 - API Security (eliminate API weaknesses) – APIs protect your connection but you need to protect the API itself.
-Since API development has increased dramatically over the years it is a common practice to add an additional layer of protection on your companies’ APIs.
+Since API development has increased dramatically over the years it is a common practice to add a layer of protection to your companies’ APIs.
 By analyzing API traffic, you will be able to unveil valuable insights where you might spot potential cybersecurity breaches.

 4. Forest Green:

 - External CISO (Chief Information Security Officer) Go all in for your organization’s security – appointing a trained CISO is not an easy task.
-But in order to stay compliant and secure the best thing you can do for your organization is hiring a professional.
-Information security experts overlooks and supports your IT stuff to help you have a robust Information Security Management System (ISMS) that is legally compliant.
-By having such expert on your C-suit team you will be able to define your security goals, to estimate your cyber risks, to evaluate your business impact etc.
+But to stay compliant and secure, the best thing you can do for your organization is hire a professional.
+Information security experts overlook and support your IT staff to help you have a robust Information Security Management System (ISMS) that is legally compliant.
+By having such an expert on your C-suit team you will be able to define your security goals, estimate your cyber risks, evaluate your business impact, etc.

-- Managed Detection & Response (security operations centre ready to prevent treads immediately) – MDR is an outsourced service that helps organizations with deploying complex endpoint detection and response (EDR) solutions in order to maximize the detection, analysis and response of the cyber security system.
+- Managed Detection & Response (security operations center ready to prevent treads immediately) – MDR is an outsourced service that helps organizations with deploying complex endpoint detection and response (EDR) solutions to maximize the detection, analysis, and response of the cyber security system.
 MDR also offers advanced and proactive 24/7 security control over all of your data assets.
-This type of security system is the most sophisticates one and requires outsourcing highly skilled security professionals.
+This type of security system is the most sophisticated one and requires outsourcing highly skilled security professionals.
 (Spoiler alert: we at Panaton Inc have a few of them.)

-Are your cybersecurity systems ready to face todays cyber threads?
+Are your cybersecurity systems ready to face today's cyber threats?

-After learning about the current state of cybersecurity dangers, costs and protective measures – do you think your organization is safe in today’s online environment?
-In order to keep employees to still work from home – the need of constant monitoring of their online safety requires appointing a dedicated cyber security specialist.
-Not only this but considering the increasing amount of the cost of breaches is really concerning.
-Data that is being stolen can cause expensive government fines and trails.
+After learning about the current state of cybersecurity dangers, costs, and protective measures – do you think your organization is safe in today’s online environment?
+To keep employees still worworkingom home – the need for constant monitoring of their online safety requires appointing a dedicated cyber security specialist.
+Not only this but considering the increasing amount of the cost of breaches is concerning.
+Data that is being stolen can cause expensive government fines and trials.

 The good news is that the consequences of potential cyber-attacks can be prevented from happening by implementing cyber defensive good practices that we mentioned above.
 If you need a consultation about any aspect of enterprise cyber security – please do not hesitate to contact us here.